panique/mini/README.md

 The script makes use of mod_rewrite and blocks all access to everything outside the /public folder.
 Your .git folder/files, operating system temp files, the application-folder and everything else is not accessible (when set up correctly).
-For database requests PDO is used, so no need to think about SQL injection.
+For database requests PDO is used, so no need to think about SQL injection (unless you are using extremely outdated MySQL versions).

 ## Goodies